 This machine works very well with ESE pods and is capable of creating crema packed shots.

 It heats up in a matter of minutes, and it’s quite easy to clean with its removable drip tray.
 The steam wand also works okay, and you’ll be able to produce decent lattes and cortados.See more reviews

 When most people think about espresso, they also think about big and bulky machines taking up half of the kitchen counter.
 If that sounds like less than ideal, you’ll like the small Cafflano Kompresso.

 It makes excellent espresso!
 It’s portable!
 And it’s cheap!
-The main downside is also quite evident.
+The primary drawback is likewise very apparent.
 First of all, it’s manual so you’ll have to do everything by yourself.
 It also doesn’t do anything related to milk.

 However, if you just want the occasional fun, espresso shot without breaking the bank, this is a great option.
 Check out my in-depth review if you want to know more.See more reviews

 Mr. Coffee Automatic Dual Shot Espresso/Cappuccino System

 What is a roundup review of the cheapest espresso machines without a mention of the good, old Mr. Coffee?

 Of course, this classic budget brand also has an option for the people who prefer their coffee extracted under pressure as opposed to just plain gravity.